 Policy 11.7: Local governments may employ a combination of incentives and disincentives to PROTECT EXISTING TREES and/or require the replacement of trees removed for development.
+In combination with the landscape ordinance.

 Policy 11.8: The environmental benefits of LOW IMPACT DEVELOPMENT, including the use of vegetated roadside DRAINAGE SWALES, shall be recognized.
 Requirements for CURB AND GUTTER shall be reserved to urban level development that is served by stormwater collection, retention and slow release facilities.